Human Spaceflights

 No. Surname Given names Position

-USA Phillips Robert Ward PSP
+Phillips Robert Ward PS

 Robert Phillips